mbalsamo2/best_dog_parks/spec-js.md

  Use jQuery for implementing new requirements

+ Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+  - Render features index (working on it)
  Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-  - show park show page
- Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-  - On park show page, can render park features show page Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+  - clicking through each feature using next button (working on it) Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
-  - Is this requirement fulfilled through previous requirement? (park has_many features) Use your Rails API and a form to create a resource and render the response without a page refresh.
+  - Park has many features, rendered on park show page Use your Rails API and a form to create a resource and render the response without a page refresh.
   - Can this be "create new feature" within park show page?
  Translate JSON responses into js model objects.